andy-lai-57blocks/DevGenius/ADSENSE_SETUP.md

 3. **Set environment variables** once approved
 4. **Deploy and monitor** ad performance

-Your DevGenius website is perfectly positioned for AdSense approval with:
+Your One Toys website is perfectly positioned for AdSense approval with:
 - ✅ Professional design
 - ✅ Mobile-responsive
 - ✅ Fast loading